Jayden-Htn/SDV602-Milestone-3/README.md

 Python data set explorer for NMIT SDV602 milestone 3 2023.
 This program is based of the work done for milestone 2.

-Please read this document before setting up and using the program.
+<b>Please read this document before setting up and using the program, it includes information about functionality.</b>

 ## Installation